codacy/docs/docs/user-guide/synced-organizations/what-are-synced-organizations.md

 ## Deleting an organization

-Delete an organization to remove the organization settings and all the repositories in that organization from Codacy.
+Delete an organization to remove that organization and all its repositories from Codacy.

 To delete an organization, open the **Profile** page and click the button **Delete organization**.
 Codacy will ask for your feedback on why you are deleting your organization.